Katarina Karnéus: Life and career

 Karnéus' breakthrough in her native Sweden was in 2002 singing Octavian at The Göteborg Opera in Gothenburg.
-Her debut at the Royal Opera Stockholm had to wait until 2009, when she sang the title role in Handel's opera Xerxes.
+Her debut at the Royal Swedish Opera had to wait until 2009, when she sang the title role in Handel's opera Xerxes.
 Her other appearances on the opera stage have included La Monnaie in Brussels and the Netherlands Opera (Cherubino); Glyndebourne Festival (Dorabella); the Opéra National de Paris (Dorabella and Meg Page in Falstaff); the Opéra-Comique (Rosina and the title role in Carmen); Welsh National Opera (Octavian, Sesto, Angelina in La Cenerentola, Rosina, Cherubino, and the title role of Gluck's Orfeo ed Euridice); and the Théâtre du Châtelet in Paris (the title role in La Belle Hélène and Sesto in Giulio Cesare).

 Karnéus is also internationally active as a concert and recital singer.
 Engagements have included the Proms in London, the Salzburg and Edinburgh Festivals, a concert at the Buckingham Palace with Franz Welser-Möst, concerts with Seiji Ozawa in Tanglewood, Berlioz's La mort de Cléopâtre in the Amsterdam Concertgebouw, Schoenberg's Gurrelieder in Düsseldorf and Elgar's The Dream of Gerontius in Madrid and Barcelona.
 She has appeared regularly in recital at London's Wigmore Hall since 1995, made her New York recital debut at the Lincoln Center in 2001, and has given solo recitals in Brussels and Washington, D.C.
 In 2010, she was a soloist at the Nobel Prize award ceremony where she performed "Amour vient rendre à mon âme" from Gluck's Orfeo ed Euridice (Berlioz version) and "Non più mesta" from Rossini's La Cenerentola.

 Karnéus was engaged by The Göteborg Opera for a five-year period starting with the 2012-2013 season.
 In the summers of 2013 and 2014 Karnéus performed at Stålboga Summer Opera.
 She lives in Lidingö near Stockholm, Sweden.

 In September 2015, she sang in the premiere of Notorious at the Göteborg Opera, and in 2020 took the role of Hebé in only the second production of La ville morte by Boulanger in a concert staging also in Göteborg.